TranscendComputing/TopStack/CONTRIBUTING.md

 # Contributing to TopStack

 Would you like to contribute something to TopStack?
-Fantastic? **Here's how you can help.**
+Fantastic! **Here's how you can help.**
 These instructions are not perfect, please let us know if you find anything wrong or incomplete.